Supreme Audit Court of Iran: Criticism

-Asked whether Transparency International's recent report on administrative corruption in Iran corresponds to the findings of the Supreme Audit Court, SAC Director Fazli said the report is based on criteria that the SAC does not recognize.
+In December 2010, Supreme Audit Court (SAC) Director Abdolreza Rahmani Fazli was critical of a report presented to the Majlis that described irregularities as "a deficit in the account".
+Asked whether Transparency International's report on administrative corruption in Iran corresponded with the findings of the Supreme Audit Court, Fazli said the report was based on criteria that the SAC does not recognize.
 "This does not mean that Iran rejects the report and the country should make efforts to fulfill their criteria," he added.
+According to the report, payments to government officials accounted for a large part of the infractions in addition to violations of the budget law.